Fulham Palace: Medieval period (1066–1485)

-The earliest evidence of Medieval life at Fulham Palace was a hearth that dates to around 1080, probably belonging to the Saxo-Norman Manor.
-The first historical reference to a Bishop of London residing at Fulham Palace arose when Robert de Sigello (Bishop of London) was held captive at Fulham Palace during The Anarchy.
-The Medieval Palace was established around what is now the Palace's eastern courtyard.
-The first reference to the Palace's chapel at this time was from 1231.
+The earliest evidence of medieval life at Fulham Palace is a hearth that dates to around 1080, probably belonging to the Saxo-Norman manor.
+The first historical reference to a Bishop of London residing at Fulham Palace relates to Bishop Robert de Sigello's captivity at the palace during The Anarchy.
+The medieval palace was established around what is now the palace's eastern courtyard.
+The first reference to the palace's chapel at this time is from 1231.
 Plans drawn up by Stiff Leadbetter prior to the redevelopment of the site in the late 18th century locate the chapel and its associated buildings beneath much of the 18th-century structure that still stands today.
-Although various fragments of stonework associated with the chapel have been uncovered, its form remains elusive, only one Parliamentary Survey, undertaken by William Dickes during the Civil War in 1647, described it.
+Although various fragments of stonework associated with the chapel have been uncovered, its form remains elusive: only one parliamentary survey, undertaken by William Dickes during the Civil War in 1647, describes it.